Jonathan Williams (running back, born 1988)

-Jonathan Edward Williams (born August 21, 1988) is a former American football running back.
-He played college football at East Carolina University and attended Junius H. Rose High School in Greenville, North Carolina.
-He has also been a member of the Cincinnati Bengals, Calgary Stampeders and Ottawa Redblacks.
+Jonathan Edward Williams (born August 21, 1988) is an American former professional football player who was a running back in the Canadian Football League (CFL).
+He played college football at East Carolina University.
+He was a member of the Cincinnati Bengals, Calgary Stampeders and Ottawa Redblacks.

-Early years
+Early life

-Williams played high school football for the Junius H. Rose High School Rampants.
-He helped the Rampants complete back-to-back 16-0 seasons, winning the Class 4A State Championships both years as a junior and senior.
+Williams played high school football at Junius H. Rose High School in Greenville, North Carolina.
+He helped the Rampants complete back-to-back 16–0 seasons, winning the Class 4A State Championships both years as a junior and senior.
 He earned all-conference and all-area honors in 2005 and 2006 and was a third-team All-America selection as a senior by EA Sports.

 College career

 Williams played for the East Carolina Pirates from 2007 to 2010.
 He finished his college career with 1,415 rushing yards and 16 rushing touchdowns.

 Professional career

-Cincinnati Bengals

-Williams was signed by the Cincinnati Bengals on July 28, 2011 after going undrafted in the 2011 NFL Draft.
+Williams was signed by the Cincinnati Bengals on July 28, 2011, after going undrafted in the 2011 NFL draft.
 He was released by the Bengals on August 23, 2011.